 The creator of the Universe according to tradition in China is Pangu.
 He was the child of 'yin' and 'yang' and is shown as a dwarf in a bear skin.
-Other legends give different stories including Pan gu as the primal egg (盘 pán can mean shell of egg) from which he and then all life hatched.
+Other legends give different stories including one where Pan gu is the primal egg (盘 pán can mean shell of egg) from which he and then all life hatched.
 He holds a hammer and chisel and fashions the cosmos out of solid rock.
 He is the great architect and is helped by qilins; tortoises; phoenixes and dragons.
 The creation took 18,000 years and after that his body 'decayed' to become the heavenly bodies; mountains; humans and other part of the world.
-Note: this legend seems to have appeared as late as 220CE and may have come from India.
+This legend seems to have appeared as late as 220CE and may have come from India.

 Pengzu is reputed to have reached the age of 800 years, at the age of seventy he was said to look like a baby.
 The quest for immortality in China goes back a long way, and is particularly associated with Daoists.
 It was considered that by careful control of the qi 'life essence' an age of 120 could be achieved, by knowing the dao 'way' an even greater age could be reached.
 Pengzu is the emblem of this dream and is often depicted praying and burning incense surrounded by children.
 When portrayed on a gift he symbolizes a wish for long life.

-The term Bodhisattva is transliterated in Chinese as 菩提萨陀 pú tí sà tuó in Chinese which can be further abbreviated to just Pu sa.
+The term Bodhisattva is transliterated in Chinese as 菩提萨陀 Pú tí sà tuó in Chinese which can be further abbreviated to just Pu sa.
 A Bodhisattva is an enlightened Buddhist that continues in the cycle of rebirth to work for the good of others.

 The Buddhist God of Universal Benevolence (Samantabhadra ➚ 普贤菩萨) is usually portrayed riding a white elephant.
 He is particularly associated with the sacred Mount Emei Sichuan.
 He wears a yellow robe with a red collar.